naman2304/notes/ddia.md

 ##### Write-ahead log (WAL) shipping

 * The log is an append-only sequence of bytes containing all writes to the database.
 The leader can send it to its followers.
-This way of replication is used in PostgresSQL and Oracle.
+This way of replication is used in PostgreSQL and Oracle.
 * The main disadvantage is that the log describes the data at a very low level (like which bytes were changed in which disk blocks), coupling it to the storage engine.
 If the database changes its storage format from one version to another, it is typically not possible to run different versions of database software on the leader and the followers.
 This can have a big operational impact, like making it impossible to have a zero-downtime upgrade of the database.

 ##### Logical (row-based) log replication